 Before realizing how to clone Server 2008 R2 with AOMEI Partition Assistant Server, you need to make preparation work:

 Connect the target hard drive to your machine and make sure the Windows can detect it.
 Then Open Disk Management and initialize the disk.

 When the size of the target hard drive is smaller than the used space of system drive, it is a good choice to delete some individual files such as movies, videos, music etc. (you can backup them if you want).

 Step 1.
 Install the third party Server cloning software – AOMEI Partition Assistant Server and run it.
-Select the disk that contains system and click “Migrate OS to SSD”.
-Then, click “Next”.
+Click “All Tools” and “Migrate OS to SSD”.